talianzakowski/py2to3mcp/README.md

 - Restart Claude Code after configuration changes
 - Check that the config is under the correct project path in `~/.claude.json`
+- Verify JSON syntax is valid (no trailing commas, proper quotes)

 ## Creating Your Own MCP Server